 Statistics Collector

-[!NOTE] This module explores the core principles of Statistics Collector, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.
+[!NOTE] This module explores the core principles of the Statistics Collector, deriving solutions from first principles and hardware constraints to build world-class, production-ready expertise.
+We’ll explore the math behind histograms and correlation.

 The Query Planner relies on Statistics to estimate how many rows a query will return.
 If these estimates are wrong, the planner will choose a bad execution plan (e.g., using a Nested Loop when it should have used a Hash Join).